 gluten.
 That makes sense since out of the many triggers for IBD food issues seem to be at the top of the list for

 both humans and pets.
-IBD never stays just IBD.
-Once inflammation sets into the body, whether you're a cat or a
+And once inflammation sets into the body, whether you're a cat or a human, it usually

-human, it usually means complications of some kind either from the disease or medications that can cause side
+means complications of some kind either from the disease or medications that can cause side effects.

-effects.
-Unfortunately, sometimes there's no way around that and the only choice is to treat the IBD or risk the
+Unfortunately, sometimes there's no way around that and the only choice is to treat the IBD or risk the disease